Radiosonde: Uses of upper air observations

 Raw upper air data is routinely processed by supercomputers running numerical models.
 Forecasters often view the data in a graphical format, plotted on thermodynamic diagrams such as Skew-T log-P diagrams, Tephigrams, and or Stüve diagrams, all useful for the interpretation of the atmosphere's vertical thermodynamics profile of temperature and moisture as well as kinematics of vertical wind profile.

 Radiosonde data is a crucially important component of numerical weather prediction.
 Because a sonde may drift several hundred kilometers during the 90- to 120-minute flight, there may be concern that this could introduce problems into the model initialization.
 However, this appears not to be so except perhaps locally in jet stream regions in the stratosphere.
 This issue may in future be solved by weather drones, which have precise control over their location and can compensate for drift.

 Lamentably, in less developed parts of the globe such as Africa, which has high vulnerability to impacts of extreme weather events and climate change, there is paucity of surface- and upper-air observations.
-The alarming state of the issue has been highlighted recently by the World Meteorological Organisation which stated that there is “a dramatic decrease of almost 50% from 2015 to 2020 in the number of radiosonde flights and/or observations, the most important type of surface-based observations for weather prediction and climate analysis” and furthermore “now has poorer geographical coverage”.
+The alarming state of the issue was highlighted in 2020 by the World Meteorological Organisation which stated that "the situation in Africa shows a dramatic decrease of almost 50% from 2015 to 2020 in the number of radiosonde flights, the most important type of surface-based observations.
+Reporting now has poorer geographical coverage".
 Over the last two decades, some 82% of the countries in Africa have experienced severe (57%) and moderate (25%) radiosonde data gap.
 This dire situation has prompted call for urgent need to fill the data gap in Africa and globally.
 The vast data gap in such a large part the global landmass, home to some of the most vulnerable societies, the aforementioned call has galvanised a global effort to “plug the data gap” in the decade ahead and halt a further deterioration in the observation networks.

 International regulation

-According to the International Telecommunication Union, a meteorological aids service (also: meteorological aids radiocommunication service) is – according to Article 1.50 of the ITU Radio Regulations (RR) – defined as "A radiocommunication service used for meteorological, including hydrological, observations and exploration."
+According to the International Telecommunication Union, a meteorological aids service (also: meteorological aids radiocommunication service) is – according to Article 1.50 of the ITU Radio Regulations (RR) – defined as "A radiocommunication service used for meteorological, including hydrological, observations and exploration.

 Furthermore, according to article 1.109 of the ITU RR: